neelesh2k/beautiful-jekyll/_posts/2020-05-05-covid-project.md

 An R-squared-value of 1.00 depicts that the error is zero.
 ARIMA model has an R-squared-value of 0.993.
 Thus, out of the four models, the results of Prophet and ARIMA models will be more accurate.
 The root-mean-squared-error is compared with the standard deviation of the test data to check the goodness of fit of that model.

-1. From the results of the four models and if the same trend continues, we could expect around 4.42 million confirmed cases by May 14, 2020.
+1. From the results of the two models and if the same trend continues, we could expect around 4.42 million confirmed cases by May 14, 2020.
-2. From the results of the four models and if the same trend continues, we could expect around 2.5 million active cases by May 14, 2020.
+2. From the results of the two models and if the same trend continues, we could expect around 2.5 million active cases by May 14, 2020.
-3. From the results of the four models and if the same trend continues, we could expect around 1.45 million recovered cases by May 14, 2020.
+3. From the results of the two models and if the same trend continues, we could expect around 1.45 million recovered cases by May 14, 2020.
-4. From the results of the four models and if the same trend continues, we could expect around 340,000 deaths by May 14, 2020.
+4. From the results of the two models and if the same trend continues, we could expect around 340,000 deaths by May 14, 2020.

 ### Actual number of cases on 14th May, 2020
 - Confirmed cases      :   4,442,163  (Predicted : 4,420,000)